thrivedesk/webhooks/README.md

 ### Verifying:

 Webhooks can be verified as coming from ThriveDesk by calculating a digital signature.
-Each webhook request contains an ***X-TD-SIGNATURE*** header, generated using the given secret key, along with the JSON encoded payload data sent in the request.
+Each webhook request contains an ***X-TD-SIGNATURE*** header, generated using the given secret key, along with the JSON encoded payload data (only the ***data*** field of response data) sent in the request.

 To verify if the request came from ThriveDesk, compute the HMAC hash and compare it to the header value sent in the request.
 If the computed signatures match, you can be sure the request was sent from ThriveDesk.

 Signatures are calculated based on the raw request body passed to your servers by ThriveDesk.
 This means that if non-ASCII characters are contained in the payload, you will need to calculate the signature based on the escaped, transliterated string passed to you by ThriveDesk.
 We recommend this as best practice in general, even for those primarily working with ASCII data.

 #### PHP: